zimle/notes/postgres.md

 ## Additional modules

-Here is a list of additional modules one ususally wants to have enabled, even on production:
+Here is a list of additional modules one usually wants to have enabled, even on production:

 - [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html) to monitor queries, only has *low* overhead
 - [auto_explain](https://www.postgresql.org/docs/current/auto-explain.html) to log long running queries and get the explain plan for them

-## Meta Informations
+## Meta information

 ### System Catalogues / Meta tables